certinia/asist/DEVELOPING.md

 - Ensure that the latest SBOM report is available at the root of repository before releasing.
 - A release will be made by the ASIST maintainers for a specific version.
 We are releasing ASIST Binary and Extension separately using two different type of tags i.e. `v*.*.*` for Binary and `vsix-v*.*.*` for Extension.
 There are certain scenarios which need to be considered while publishing:
-   - If code changes are done only in binary release is required, push binary tag format only.
+   - If code changes are done only in binary release, First, successfully push the binary tag format to publish binaries.
+Once the binary gets released successfully, push the extension format tag to publish extension's new version with latest binary code.
-   - If code changes are done only in extension, push extension tag format only.
+   - If code changes are done only in extension, push extension tag format only.<br>
-   - If code changes done in both binary and extension, then first make sure to release binary and then extension.
-So that, extension contains the latest binaries.
-- Verify that the publish build is executed successfully.
+   Note: Ensure that the publish build is executed successfully.
-- Once the version has been successfully released, it needs to be updated in the .env file (this file is used by Makefile for providing versions to local builds).
+- Once the version has been successfully released, it needs to be updated in the .env file (this file is used by Makefile for providing versions to local builds) only when the changes are done in binary code.